KQM-git/TCL/docs/enemy-data/bosses/overworld-bosses/coral-defenders.md

 ## Attacks

-* **Cleansing Shower:** Forms an orb within their mouth and launches it at the player.
-On hit, the orb deals minor AoE Cryo DMG or AoE Electro DMG and drains 30 Energy from the active character.
+* **Cleansing Shower:** Forms an Orb within their mouth and launches it at the player.
+On hit, the Orb deals minor AoE Cryo DMG or AoE Electro DMG and drains 30 Energy from the active character.
   * If the active character has less than 30 Energy, the rest of the drain is converted to True DMG which ignores shields.
   * The True DMG is affected by DEF but not RES.
 * **Spike Field:** One of the vishaps plugs its tail into the ground, creating a large field, within which ice shards or Electro Energy frequently spike from the ground at random locations, dealing Cryo DMG or Electro DMG.